klppl/gcal-habit-streak/README.md

 ### 🚫 Sobriety Theme
 Inspired by recovery communities:
-- "I Will Not Drink Today 💪"
+- "I will not drink today 💪"
-- "Sober and Strong Today 🦁"
+- "I'm staying sober with you today 🫱🫲"
-- "Clear Mind, Clear Path 🧠"
+- "Clear mind, steady path 🧠"
-- "Freedom from the Bottle 🕊️"
+- "One day at a time 🙏"

+### ⚡ Minimal Theme
+Simple, abstract symbols:
+- "✅"
+- "🟢"
+- "🔘"
+- "⏺️"

 ### 🎯 Custom Theme
 Create your own messages: